mihail911/mihail911.github.io/src/pages/articles/2019-5-09---Deep-Learning-Computer/index.md

 ---
-title: "The Birth of Venus: Building a Deep Learning Computer"
+title: "The Birth of Venus: Building a Deep Learning Computer From Scratch"
 date: "2019-11-03T23:40:37.121"
 layout: post
 draft: false